 When is the right time to sell an investment?
 It’s a tough decision that individuals have a difficult time making but it’s one of the most important decisions that you will have to make as an investor.
 Often time the decision to “buy” an investment is much easier.
+Some make the process very simple by using copy trading, but others will choose to put in more manual work.
 You gather information on a given investment, look at the trends in the market acting on that investment, assess the risk versus reward trade off, and you put your strategy to work.
 Deciding to sell has a lot more emotions involved which frequently causes investors to make the wrong decision, which is why it’s very important to make sure that you know how to trade stocks before you make a wrong decision, or as the Portuguese would say, Como investir na bolsa de valores.
 Let’s look at some of the most common scenarios.

 When do I sell a big winner?

 First scenario is “the rocket ship”.
 You purchased a stock and the stock price has gone through the roof.
 It’s made you a ton of money on paper, you proudly boast to your friends and co-workers about the price that you bought it at, and in certain instances it has been a life changing financial event.
 The mistake investors make here is they get into what we call “the teddy bear syndrome”.